· 4 min read

 Torta Cubana

-Count what goes into one roll: milanesa, ham, hot dog, fried egg, cheese, the lot.
-The cubana is the maximal torta, held together by a bean-and-avocado bind built before a single protein lands.
+Count what goes in one roll: milanesa, ham, hot dog, fried egg, cheese, the lot.
+The cubana is the maximal Mexico City torta, held by a bean-and-avocado bind laid on toasted faces before the meat.

 At a glance